Respectability politics: Respectability politics online

 Scholars have discussed how young people of low socioeconomic status manage impressions online by adhering to normative notions of respectability.
 This is done through self-censoring, curating a neutral image, segmenting content by platform, and avoiding content and contacts coded as lower class.
-These strategies simultaneously enable and limit a participants' ability to succeed by reinforcing racist and sexist notions of appropriate behavior.
+These strategies simultaneously enable and limit a participant's ability to succeed by reinforcing racist and sexist notions of appropriate behavior.

 Regulating digital sexualities

 In physical spaces, the female body has been a traditional site of respectability where norms are negotiated and traditional gender roles are upheld.
 Due to the intersection of racial and gender identities, women of color are further subject to critique and objectification – a topic with a long history of gendered and racialized respectability politics that center on what women wear, how they engage sexually, and how they behave in public.
 In our digital society, social media provides another cultural space where these identities have to be negotiated.

 When adhering to respectability norms online, users consider sexual expression and whether or not they want to disclose certain social and sexual practices.
 In terms of sexuality, respectability politics online values sexual discretion and desexualized self-presentation.
-The performance of traditional gender roles and sexist social norms define and contribute to the notion of sexuality being viewed as improper.
+The performance of traditional gender roles and sexist social norms defines and contributes to the notion of sexuality being viewed as improper.
 Substantially affecting women, sexuality and respectability online concentrate on the "negative ramifications of explicit female sexuality."
-User content and language that projects sexually explicit material and sexualization is frowned upon, enticing users to self-censor their online identities and limit participation on social media to avoid negative judgement.
-Instances where sexuality is deemed unacceptable is met with ridicule and public shaming including sexual shaming and othering.
+User content and language that projects sexually explicit material and sexualization is typically frowned upon in society, thus enticing users to self-censor their online identities and limit participation on social media to avoid negative judgement.

 In the curation of an online sexuality, users must consider if their content falls inside or outside of the acceptable norms before making a post.
 If a post is viewed as too explicit or lewd, it is likely that that person will be subject to othering through a judgmental gaze.
 Sexually explicit material or nude photos serve as an example of content that online participants are more likely to view through the judgmental gaze.
 If a user's post is too explicit, it is likely that that individual will be perceived as an outsider, something that would not only impact their sense of identity in this space but also their ability to succeed.

 In digital spaces, all users are subject to surveillance.
 Whether this gaze is coming from institutions, government officials, or other participants online, this gaze can directly impact an individual's ability to be perceived as a successful or educated individual.
 Therefore, users create these digital profiles with respectability politics in mind to avoid being depicted as an outcast.
 For users who wish to improve their social positioning with upward mobility, these pressures are often top-of-mind, even though digital respectability politics often reproduce racial and gendered hierarchies that are ultimately harmful for society.